 Project closeout is the process that occurs after a project in the Program is complete, and no work remains.
+For affordable housing undertakings, on the rental side it is when the structure is placed in service and leased and on the ownership side, it is when the last unit is sold to an eligible beneficiary.
 PRDOH will determine if the project has been successfully completed.
 For projects comprised of both CDBG-DR funds as well as other funds, project closeout occurs when all funds are spent not just the CDBG-DR funded portions.
 PRDOH will solely determine if all the requirements of the Subrecipient Agreement or memorandum of understanding have been completed in accordance with the terms and conditions of the agreement.
-After PRDOH makes this assessment, it can initiate close-out at a time and frequency of its choosing.
+After PRDOH makes this assessment, it can initiate closeout at a time and frequency of its choosing.